Elliptic bihamiltonian structures from relative shifted Poisson structures: Shifted Poisson moduli stacks with singular source

 The following result is a version of Theorem 3.17 of \cite{HP1} for not necessarily smooth Calabi-Yau families.

-\begin{theorem} Let $f: X\to B$ be a flat projective morphism, relatively Gorenstein and Calabi-Yau of dimension $d$, with geometrically connected fibers.
-Assume in addition that $B$ is affine.
-Given a trivialization $\cO_X\cong \omega_f$, the moduli stack $\dCx(X/B)$ admits a canonical $(1-d)$-shifted Poisson structure. \end{theorem} \begin{proof} We set $B=\Spec k$.
-Since $f$ is flat and proper, we have
+\begin{theorem}\cite[Theorem 3.4]{HP-Bos} Let $k$ be a Noetherian commutative ring of residue charactersitic zero and $X$ be a Gorenstein Calabi-Yau $d$-fold over $\Spec k$.
+Given a trivialization $\cO_X\cong \omega_X$, the moduli stack $\dCx(X)$ admits a canonical $(1-d)$-shifted Poisson structure. \end{theorem}

-In \cite{HP2}, we prove that the natural morphism is a Lagrangian correspondence \footnote{In \cite{HP1} we have assumed that $k$ is a field.
-But the same proof applies for $k$ being a Noetherian ring with residue characteristic 0.}, where $\Vt$ and $\dPer$ are equipped with the 2-shifted symplectic structure constructed in Theorem 2.12 of \cite{PTVV}.
-Since $\dCx(X)$, $\dVt(X)$ and $\dPer(X)$ are locally geometric and locally of finite presentation over $k$ (Lemma \ref{Rperfalgebraic}, \ref{Rcxalgebraic}), the induced morphism is a Lagrangian correspondence with respect to the symplectic structure constructed in Lemma \ref{relativesymplectic}.
-As a consequence, $\dCx(X)$ admits a canonical $(1-d)$-shifted Poisson structure. \end{proof}
+We refer to \cite{PTVV, CPTVV} for the definitions of a shifted symplectic and a shifted Poisson structure on a derived stack.
+The Poisson structure in Theorem \ref{existence-relative} is indeed constructed via Lagrangian structure (see \cite{PTVV, CPTVV, HP1}) using the following result of Melani and Safronov.

+\begin{theorem}\cite[Theorem 4.22]{MS2} Suppose $\sX, \sY$ are locally geometric stacks locally of finite presentation.
+Let $f:\sX\to \sY$ be a stack morphism.
+Supose that $\sY$ is equipped with an $n$-shifted symplectic form $\omega$ and $f$ is Lagrangian.
+Then $\sX$ is equipped with a canonical $(n-1)$-shifted Poisson structure. \end{theorem}